Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 What are the 14 Markers of ADHD?

-To find markers validated through scientifically-supported associations with ADHD, Creyos examined over 100 peer-reviewed papers.
+To find markers and factor structure validated through scientifically-supported associations with ADHD, Creyos examined over 100 peer-reviewed papers in international journals.
 We found:

 What is SART?

-The SART is a common task used with the ADHD population, and is part of the continuous performance test family—that is, tasks that measure attention and response inhibition over longer periods of time.
+The SART is a common task used with ADHD populations, and is part of the continuous performance test family—that is, tasks that measure attention and response inhibition over longer periods of time.

 As outlined in depth in the Creyos ADHD Clinical Report Science Guide, the SART has proven to be a valid and reliable measure of sustained attention.
-It specifically measures the ability to sustain mindful, conscious information processing, even in repetitive, boring or distracting situations.
+It specifically measures the ability to sustain mindful, conscious information processing, even in repetitive work, boring or distracting situations.

 Completing the SART is simple: numbers flash on the screen and patients must press the spacebar or click the "Go" button for all numbers except the number 3.